sukima123/my-first-repo/README.md

-# this is my second-chanded repo.
+# this is my third-chanded repo.
 # this is just practicing.
+# don't worry.